 People with other addictions should not be discouraged from engaging in this kind of therapy Matrix Model, despite the research results.
 Although not everyone fits the perfect treatment model, this type of care could also help some individuals.
 Although people do not consume stimulants, it doesn’t mean they cannot feel compelled to work intensively, such as with this format.
 The Matrix Model may also be effective for people who take other drugs.

 It will often be necessary for researchers to demonstrate that a specific therapy is effective in addiction programs.
 People who obtain another form of therapy seldom see results like those from this form.
 There have been many studies on the Matrix Model, and a substantial number of these have been conducted.
 The results show that this therapy can be helpful to some people struggling with addiction.

 The Journal of Addictive Diseases published a study that found that abstinence rates increased with time spent in treatment, meaning that those who received this type of care for longer periods were more likely to remain sober.
 It’s a surprising finding, and it indicates that people can have their substance abuse patterns corrected by treatment.

 As one would expect from treatment approaches designed specifically for addiction, many aims to help patients change their behaviour regarding addiction.
 But according to the Substance Abuse and Mental Health Services Administration, the Matrix model can produce benefits that are hard to find in other types of therapy.
 Research showed that patients who were given the Matrix Model were 38 per cent more inclined to stay in care than those who received other therapies.

 Treatments work best when people are engaged and active participants, and studies like this suggest that people participate in the Matrix Model, where they might simply walk away from other therapy choices.

-While a treatment professional sets up the Matrix Model and determines how fast the therapy will progress and what issues will be covered, there are some things participants can do in order to ensure that the therapy is as successful as it can possibly be, including:
+In addition to a treatment professional establishing the Matrix Model and setting standards for how fast and what issues will be covered in the therapy, there are some things each participant can do to make certain that the therapy is as successful as possible, such as: